Tina4292/CerasWorkshopWebpage/Reflection.md

 - **Feature Prioritization**: Which capabilities matter most for the target audience
 - **Content Strategy**: What information builds trust and drives conversions

+### **💭 What Worked, What Didn't - Personal Experience**

+#### **✅ What Worked Exceptionally Well:**

+**AI Contributions that Exceeded Expectations:**
+- [Add your personal observations about AI successes here]
+- [What specific AI assistance made the biggest difference?]
+- [Which AI-generated solutions were particularly impressive?]
+- [How did AI help overcome challenges you couldn't solve alone?]

+**Development Process Successes:**
+- [What aspects of the development workflow felt smooth?]
+- [Which features came together better than expected?]
+- [What collaborative moments between you and AI were most productive?]
+- [Which technical decisions proved to be correct in hindsight?]

+**Business Impact Achievements:**
+- [How did the final result compare to your initial vision?]
+- [What business goals were met or exceeded?]
+- [Which features do you think will have the most customer impact?]
+- [How does this compare to what you could have built without AI?]

+#### **❌ What Didn't Work or Proved Challenging:**

+**AI Limitations Encountered:**
+- [Where did AI fall short of expectations?]
+- [What tasks required more human intervention than anticipated?]
+- [Which AI suggestions needed significant modification?]
+- [What concepts did AI struggle to understand or implement correctly?]

+**Technical Challenges and Obstacles:**
+- [What bugs or issues took longer to resolve than expected?]
+- [Which features required multiple iterations to get right?]
+- [What technical decisions would you make differently?]
+- [Where did the development process feel frustrating or inefficient?]

+**Learning Curve and Adaptation:**
+- [What aspects of AI collaboration took time to learn?]
+- [Which tools or workflows needed adjustment during development?]
+- [What communication patterns with AI worked better than others?]
+- [How did your approach to AI assistance evolve throughout the project?]

+#### **🔄 Lessons Learned and Future Improvements:**

+**For Next AI-Assisted Project:**
+- [What would you do differently from the start?]
+- [Which AI collaboration strategies proved most effective?]
+- [What preparation or setup would improve the process?]
+- [How would you structure the development phases differently?]

+**Personal Growth and Insights:**
+- [What new skills or knowledge did you gain?]
+- [How has your perspective on AI assistance changed?]
+- [What surprised you most about the development process?]
+- [What advice would you give to others starting AI-assisted development?]

+**Business and Technical Takeaways:**
+- [What did you learn about e-commerce development?]
+- [Which technical patterns or practices will you continue using?]
+- [How did this project change your approach to web development?]
+- [What business insights emerged from building this platform?]

 ---

 ## 🎯 Why This Artifact Was Chosen